leon4rd/test/README.md

-## Why should you never trust a pig with a secret?
-Because it's bound to squeal.
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.